mikefarah/yq/README.md

 brew install yq
 ```

-or, for the v3 version:
+or, for the (deprecated) v3 version:

 ```
 brew install yq@3